RedPointGlobal/redpoint-rpi/README.md

 | **Environment** | New cluster, databases, cache, and queue providers | Existing v7.6 deployment with existing infrastructure |
 | **Databases** | Created from scratch | Existing databases are reused |
 | **Overrides** | Generate with the [Interaction CLI](docs/greenfield.md#2-quick-start-with-the-interaction-cli) | Convert your existing `values.yaml` to the new format |

-> **Quick Start (Demo Mode):** For evaluation or development, run the [Interaction CLI](docs/greenfield.md#2-quick-start-with-the-interaction-cli) and select `demo` mode.
-This deploys embedded MSSQL and MongoDB containers with no external database setup required.

 ![upgrade_diagram](chart/images/upgrade.png)